Like most other plants, transplanting is critical to the healthy growth of a cannabis plant.

 Unlike hydroponics or deep water culture growing techniques, growing a cannabis plant in a solid growing medium, like soil or coco coir fiber, makes it necessary to repot the plant from a small container to a bigger pot as it grows.

 For those who do not know, the term root-bound refers to the condition when the growth of a plant’s root system gets restricted by the pot size.

-When the roots of the cannabis plant do not have enough space to grow and spread, it will cause:
+When the rootball of the cannabis plant does not have enough space to grow and spread, it will cause: